 Draft regulations to establish any new arrangements will need to be consulted upon and, together with a report on the consultation outcome, be approved by both Houses of Parliament.

 Our latest Council paper outlining the current situation can be found here

 Until the situation changes, we will continue to regulate social workers in England working closely with the social work sector and Government to deliver public protection by ensuring efficient and effective statutory regulation.

 Following publication of the Bill, the Education Select Committee launched an Inquiry on the Government’s approach to children’s social work reforms.
 We provided a briefing to this Inquiry and Marc Seale, our Chief Executive gave evidence to the Committee on Wednesday 20 April 2016.

 The Committee published its report following the inquiry on Wednesday 12 July 2016.
 The section most relevant to regulation and the HCPC is Chapter 6 Professional body, regulation and leadership.
 In the report, the Committee called upon the government to rethink plans to set up a new social work regulator and instead focus on facilitating the development of a professional body.
 The Committee has since published the UK Government's response to the inquiry.

-Standards of proficiency: following a range of external engagement activities, we conducted a public consultation on proposed amendments to the standards of proficiency for social workers in England.
-Feedback from this early engagement with the sector suggests that the standards continue to be fit for purpose.
-We are proposing a number of minor changes and the draft revised standards were approved by the Council in September 2016.
+Standards of proficiency: Following a range of external engagement activities, we conducted a public consultation on proposed amendments to the Standards of proficiency for social workers in England.
+Feedback has since been collated and the standards have been revised, with a number of changes and additions made to reflect developments in education and practice.

-Standards of education and training: we are currently running a consultation on proposed changes to our standards of education and training.
+Standards of education and training: We have recently concluded a consultation period for our Standards of education and training.
 Responses will now be collated in order to produce a document fit for purpose.
 Proposed changes included strengthening and clarifying our requirements for practice placements.
 See the current standards here.